 Return Char.ToUpper(v(0)) + v.Substring(1)

-you could employ on this example is to store the MatchEvaluator instance itself as field upon the enclosing type.
+Notes, performance.
+We can store the MatchEvaluator instance itself as a field upon the enclosing type.
 Then, you can simply access this field on each call to Regex.Replace.

-Summary.
-The Regex.Replace function in VB.NET provides a useful string-based replacement facility.
+A summary.
+Regex.Replace is powerful.
 Using patterns and special characters, you can add power to your replacements, without adding imperative logic that is hard to maintain.